Skip to content

 • ->icon($name) adds a sprite icon before the label.

 Link::make($label)->href($url) renders a navigational link.
 It navigates through Inertia by default, takes an ->icon($name), and supports affixes.
-It can also trigger an action instead of navigating.
+Like a button, it can instead trigger an action or dispatch client effects rather than navigating.

 Link::make('Documentation')->href('https://latticephp.com');